Financial Aid Policies

 7. Loss or hardship due to disability or natural disaster.

 8. Discharge from active military duty

-Such circumstances could include (but not limited to) the above listed in a student and/or parent situation, also an override of the student's FAFSA dependency status.
+Such circumstances could include (but are not limited to) the above listed in a student and/or parent situation, also an override of the student's FAFSA dependency status.
 Special Circumstances requests are considered on a case-by-case basis.

 Financial Aid eligibility may be affected if a student takes the same course multiple times; however, there are some circumstances where a student may repeat the same course without any negative impact on aid eligibility.

-Repeat coursework that falls under the following conditions cannot be included in a student's enrollment status for Title IV Federal Aid eligibility, including the Federal Pell Grant and Federal Stafford Loans:
+Repeat coursework that falls under the following conditions cannot be included in a student's enrollment status for Title IV Federal Aid eligibility, including the Federal Pell Grant and Federal Loans:

 - Repeating a previously passed course more than twice.
 A course is considered passed if the student receives a grade of D or better.